Chomp (novel): Plot summary

-Wahoo Cray and his father, Mickey Cray, a professional animal wrangler, are hired to help with the latest episode of a reality series titled Expedition Survival!
-As Mickey was injured shortly before by an iguana falling on his head and is suffering the aftereffects of a serious concussion, Wahoo takes it upon himself to accept for both of them while his mother is on a business trip in China.
+Wahoo Cray and his father, Mickey Cray, a professional animal wrangler, are hired to help with the latest episode of a reality television series titled Expedition Survival!
+As Mickey received a serious concussion shortly before, Wahoo accepts for both of them while his mother is on a business trip.

-In addition to helping with the animals, Wahoo has to restrain his father, who becomes dangerously short-tempered while dealing with the show's flabby, obese, pampered, and obnoxious star, Derek Badger, who has little experience dealing with actual nature and no interest in learning.
+In addition to helping with the animals, Wahoo has to restrain his father, who becomes dangerously short-tempered while dealing with the show's flabby and obnoxious star, Derek Badger, who has little experience with nature and no interest in learning.

-While buying supplies at a Walmart in Florida City, the Crays are joined by Tuna Gordon, a teenaged classmate of Wahoo's, fleeing her abusive, alcoholic father, Jared Gordon.
+While buying supplies, the Crays are joined by Tuna Gordon, a teenage classmate of Wahoo's, fleeing her abusive, alcoholic father, Jared Gordon.
 Unsure what else to do, Wahoo invites her to join them on their camping trip into the Everglades.

 Predictably, the shoot in the Everglades is a series of fiascoes.
-Derek's clumsiness leads him to suffer a number of injuries, including being bitten a dozen times by an agitated banded water snake that he was attempting to kill and eat.
-Tuna, originally a huge fan of Expedition: Survival!, is dispirited to learn just how fake the show and Derek are; for instance, his trademark parachute entrance into the wilderness is performed by a stuntman, and between shooting sessions, he is airlifted by helicopter to a luxury hotel in Miami.
+Derek's clumsiness leads him to suffer a number of injuries.
+Tuna, originally a huge fan of Expedition: Survival!, is dispirited to learn just how fake the show and Derek are; for instance, his trademark parachute entrance into the wilderness is performed by a stuntman, and between shooting sessions, he is airlifted by helicopter to a luxury hotel.

-The final fiasco occurs one night, when a lightning storm has grounded the helicopter and forced Derek to camp with the rest of the crew.
-When a large mastiff bat lands unexpectedly in their camp, Derek improvises a scene in which he plans to eat it, but the bat chomps his tongue in self-defense, and Mickey has to remove the creature without further mutilating Derek.
+One night, a lightning storm has grounded the helicopter and forced Derek to camp with the rest of the crew.
+Derek improvises a scene of eating a bat, but it bites his tongue and Mickey has to remove the creature without further mutilating Derek.

 The next morning, Derek disappears, hijacking one of the airboats ferrying the crew and their equipment and driving wildly into the swamp.
-Derek has lapsed into a semi-delirious state as a result of infection from the bat bite; combined with a secret love for horror movies (specifically the Night Wing trilogy), he now believes he is in danger of turning into a vampire.
+Derek has lapsed into a semi-delirious state as a result of infection from the bat bite; combined with a secret love for horror movies, he now believes he is in danger of turning into a vampire.

-The show's crew organizes a search party from the souvenir shop on the Tamiami Trail they are using as a headquarters and things get further complicated when Jared Gordon tracks down his daughter at the souvenir shop.
+The show's crew organizes a search party, and things get further complicated when Jared Gordon appears, having tracked down his daughter.
 In terror, she jumps onto one of the search airboats and pleads with its driver, Link, to help her hide.
 Wahoo joins her, but Jared Gordon takes Mickey captive and shoots at the airboat as it is pulling away, seriously wounding Link.
-Jared then hijacks another airboat to track them down, taking Mickey along as a hostage.
+Jared then hijacks another airboat to follow them, taking Mickey along as a hostage.